 According to Al-Allaf, Hume’s critique of causation was also anticipated by Al-Ghazali.
 In The Incoherence of the Philosophies, Al-Ghazali argued that cause and effect is an assumed relationship.
 People observe a certain action following another one, for example fire being applied to cotton and cotton burning, and then they assume that fire causes cotton to burn.
 Al-Ghazeli asserted that causation is not necessary, it I only habitually established in our minds.
 Therefore, it is not necessary to assume that cotton will burn in the future simply because cotton has burned on various occasions.
 David Hume made a similar critique of causation in the 18th century.

 In the final segment of the episode, Ken, John and Al-Allaf delve into some contemporary Islamic thought.
 John notes that strands of scientific secularism dominate modern Western and Islamic thought and suggests that this philosophical commonality might help bridge the two cultures.
 Al-Allaf perceives the situation differently.
 According to him, finding a theological or intellectual common ground is not as important as finding sociological common ground—or establishing social ties and disregarding ideological differences.

-- Roving Philosophical Reporter Polly Stryker (seek to 3:57) Polly speaks to UCLA professor of Islamic and Iranian studies Hossein Ziai about the Academy of Philosophy in Baghdad.
+- Roving Philosophical Reporter (seek to 3:57): Polly Stryker speaks to UCLA professor of Islamic and Iranian studies Hossein Ziai about the Academy of Philosophy in Baghdad.

-- Ian Shoals the Sixty Second Philosopher (seek to 48: 24) Ian whips through the history of Islamic philosophy.
+- Sixty Second Philosopher (seek to 48: 24): Ian whips through the history of Islamic philosophy.

 Mashhad Al-Allaf, Imam Khattab Chair of Islamic Studies, University of Toledo